nikkijuk/pigeongram/README.md

 ### Code for process step

-Here is run process helper method and implementation of dummy process step which doesn't do anything useful but can be used for testing.
+Here is run process helper method and implementation of dummy process step which doesn't do anything useful but can be used for testing and prototyping.

-NoOpDelegate can be bound to service task with delegate expression "#{noOpDelegate}"
+NoOpDelegate can be bound to service task with delegate expression "#{noOpDelegate}".

-runProcess { your logic here } is simple around function, which gives nice tracking log for execution

 ```
 private val log = KotlinLogging.logger { }